neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/2-launch/4-transfer/chapter.md

 const receipt = await result.confirmed();
 ```

-Every smart contract method has this property, so if, for example, you're not updating the state of a UI in response to a successful relay of the transaction, you can just use the shortcut method.
+Every smart contract method has this property and it can be handy for cases where you don't require a side effect after relaying of a transaction only it's confirmation.
+For example, if you want your dapp to display a notification when a transaction has been relayed, you should use the two step confirmation process.
+If you only care about updating the final balance once the result has been confirmed, the one step confirmation process can be a handy shortcut.

 ## Instructions